Vendor Risk Management (VRM): How to Implement a VRM Program that Prevents Third-Party Breaches

 Vendor risk management is a process companies use to identify, manage, and monitor ongoing risks associated with a vendor.

-Organizations often work hand-in-hand with outside vendors to cut down on costs or better serve customers.
-And because sharing access to sensitive information with vendors often can’t be avoided, organizations need to do so in a way that maintains their own security.
+Because many organizations work hand-in-hand with outside vendors to cut down on costs or better serve customers, sharing access to sensitive information with third parties often can’t be avoided.
+So organizations need to do so in a way that maintains their own security.

 Why is vendor risk management important?